Live at the Point (Shawn Smith album)

 Live at the Point is a live album by Seattle musician Shawn Smith.
 It was recorded at The Point in Philadelphia.
 Smith plays piano or guitar and sings on all tracks, with no other accompaniment.
 Smith has described this as his "best live vocal performance ever captured".
+The album includes songs from his 1999 album Let It All Begin and covers of songs by his bands Brad and Satchel as well as a song by Prince, "Sometimes It Snows in April."
+The album has received acclaim from critics.